 Looking for small, yet thoughtful DIY gift ideas for Christmas?
-Then you’ll love my Spirit of Christmas in a jar!
-It’s inexpensive and easy to make with tons of ways to personalize your gift in a jar.
+Then you’ll love my 15 Minutes of Christmas in a jar!
+It’s budget-friendly and easy to make, with tons of ways to personalize your gift in a jar.
 And best of all: You’re giving someone 15 minutes of Christmas peace.

 Baking Christmas cookies.
 Attending Christmas gatherings.
-Making little DIY gifts for teachers, neighbors, acquaintances.
+Making little DIY thank you gifts for teachers, neighbors, acquaintances.
 Singing with the kids.
 Taking a walk through the brightly lit neighborhood.
 Enjoying Christmas time.

 Busy weeks before Christmas

 Now that’s already quite a list for just a few weeks.
 But, it’s not like we’re on a full-board, Butler-assisted, luxury holiday during those weeks.
 Laundry still needs to be done.
 Dinners need to be cooked.
 Groceries must be gotten.
 School lunches should be packed.
 Ideally, even the house would get cleaned… some – not a lot.